Quantum Algorithm for Fidelity Estimation

-The goal is to develop a quantum algorithm to compute the quantum state fidelity $F(\rho, \sigma)$.
-As said before, our algorithm consists of two parts.
-First, we develop a technique to compute the square root of a semidefinite operator.
-Then, we apply the technique multiple times to estimate the fidelity.
+In the following, a unitary operator $U$ is said to prepare a mixed quantum state, if $U$ prepares its purification.

+Next, we will introduce a useful tool, which can convert a unitary operator that prepares a density operator to another unitary operator that is a block-encoding of the density operator \cite{LC19,vAG19,GSLW19}.

+\begin{theorem} [Block-encoding of density operators, Lemma 25 of \cite{GSLW19}] Suppose $U$ is an $(n+a)$-qubit unitary operator that prepares an $n$-qubit density operator $\rho$.
+Then there is a $(2n+a)$-qubit unitary operator $\tilde U$, which is a $(1, n+a, 0)$-block-encoding of $\rho$, using $1$ query to each of $U$ and $U^\dag$ and $O(a)$ elementary quantum gates. \end{theorem}

+\begin{remark} It is worth mentioning that there is no known method that conversely converts a unitary operator, which is a block-encoding of a density operator, to another unitary operator, which prepares the density operator.
+This motivates us to directly manipulate density operators rather than unitary operators.
+It is also why we chose to extend the definition of block-encodings (see Definition \ref{def:block-encoding}). \end{remark}